 Print your notes!

 You can now print your notes in Lighthouse so you can bring a print out for the meeting and then type then in 10 minutes after the meeting.
-Just click the "Print Meeting Notes button" on their 1 on 1 tab right before the meeting:
+Just click the bright green "Print Meeting Notes button" on their 1 on 1 tab right before the meeting:

 How do you take notes?
 Let us know how we can support your method, so we can make managing your team easier.